Fort Mill and Rock Hill Divorce Lawyer Handling Order Enforcements

 Upholding court orders and obligations in York, Lancaster, and Chester Counties

 One of the biggest complaints after any family court order has been issued is that one or both of the parties isn’t complying with the terms of the order.
 It can be particularly frustrating when the refusal to follow the rules results in financial hardship.
-The Family Court resolves many points of contention between parties by issuing orders designating how to handle disagreements or problems.
+South Carolina Family Court resolves many points of contention between parties by issuing orders designating how to handle disagreements or problems.
 The purpose is to give the court power to enforce compliance with the rules both parties are expected to follow by exacting an appropriate punishment when they don’t.

 Here at Holland Law, my background and experience in divorce and family law has led me to successfully represent many clients in the Upper Midlands communities that I proudly serve.
 Whether you are pursuing enforcement of a court order or you are facing being held in contempt, I provide legal representation aimed at protecting your rights under the law.
 Call me in Fort Mill or Rock Hill to reserve your consultation.